Gabriele Corcos: Professional career

 In 2001, Corcos met his wife, Debi Mazar in Florence.
 He left his family in Fiesole to move to the United States.
-The two married on March 16, 2002.
+The two married on 16 March 2002.
 While his wife was filming during the day, Corcos would write on his computer about the impression American food had made on him.

 One day the couple filmed themselves in the kitchen making a sauce for spaghetti.
 They posted it on the newly launched website, YouTube.
-In 2006, the "Under the Tuscan Gun" blog and web series was born, after the two received countless emails from people who loved the project.
+In 2006, the "Under the Tuscan Gun" blog and web series was born, after the two received many emails from people who loved the project.
 The couple raised a large community of devoted fans over the five-year course of the web series, with no intention of going to TV.
 However, with the creation the Cooking Channel in May 2010 by Scripps Networks Interactive, the couple was asked to be the hosts of the channel's first original cooking show.
 The Boston Globe thus dubbed them Cooking Channel's "first family".
 The interaction between Corcos and Mazar has been compared to that of Ricky and Lucy Ricardo on I Love Lucy.

-On June 4, 2019, Gabriele Corcos was honoured Knight by the Italian President of the Republic, in recognition of his work on behalf of the Italian heritage in the United States.
+On 4 June 2019, Gabriele Corcos was honoured Knight by the Italian President of the Republic, in recognition of his work on behalf of the Italian heritage in the United States.
 It's the highest civilian honour for an Italian citizen.